Support in Every Classroom

 Think through the student’s strengths as well as challenges.

-Do not catch them in the hallway before or after school, allow time for a full conversation
+Do not catch them in the hallway before or after school, allow time for a full conversation about concerns.

 Bring all needed school staff to this meeting.